 presence of new Webrat and Capybara matchers that do a better job,

 have_text were not included in rspec-rails-2.

 Mocks, stubs, doubles

 Earlier versions of the view generators generated stub_model with

 :new_record?.
 That is no longer recognized in rspec-rails-2, so you need to change

 stub_model(Widget, :new_record? => true)

 Generators in 2.0.0 final release will do the latter.

-Last published almost 4 years ago by dchelimsky.
+Last published about 5 years ago by dchelimsky.

 RSpec Rails settings